bwwolfe/flatheadresp/README.md

 #> 2       2       1 2025-04-26 16:27:07 131.060852 84.402063   0.123
 #> 54      2       2 2025-04-26 16:27:07 107.923641 59.352151   0.058
 ```

+The allometrically corrected `MO2` column is added to the dataframe just
+after the original, with the scaling exponent `b` appended to its name.

 ## Monitoring and plotting